ciscops/iot-application-server/README.md

 ### Moquitto Installation
 1. Install Mosquitto
-..a) Use this [link](http://www.steves-internet-guide.com/install-mosquitto-broker/) for Windows ..b) Use this [link](http://www.steves-internet-guide.com/install-mosquitto-linux/) for Linux
+    a) Use this [link](http://www.steves-internet-guide.com/install-mosquitto-broker/) for Windows
+    b) Use this [link](http://www.steves-internet-guide.com/install-mosquitto-linux/) for Linux
-2. Make sure it is installed correctly by running ```mosquitto -h``` in your mosquitto folder ..a) Another way to check is by running ```netstat -na``` and looking for a listener on port 1883 (unless you changed it from the default in your configuration file)
+2. Make sure it is installed correctly by running ```mosquitto -h``` in your mosquitto folder
+    a) Another way to check is by running ```netstat -na``` and looking for a listener on port 1883 (unless you changed it from the default in your configuration file)

 ![alt text](images/mosquitto-h.PNG "Testing Whether Mosquitto is Installed Properly")